jaforero/Coursera-Getting-and-Cleaning-Data/README.md

 6. The three data sets, x, y and subj, are merged.
 Then, it is exported as a txt file into the Project folder in the same working directory, named merged.txt.

+7. The mean of activities and subjects are created into a separate tidy data set which is exported into the Project folder as txt file; this is named average.txt.

 Files included in this repository are:

-CodeBook.docx
-CodeBook.pdf
+CodeBook
 run_analysis.R
-tidydata.txt
+tidydata_average.txt
 README.md

-7. The mean of activities and subjects are created into a separate tidy data set which is exported into the Project folder as txt file; this is named average.txt.